Tropical Storm Lee (2011): New York

 Heavy rain from the remnants of Lee brought flooding to the Susquehanna River valley, dropping 10-12 inches of precipitation.
 In the Binghamton area, record flooding was observed along the Susquehanna and Chenango Rivers.
 USGS river gauges recorded water levels as high as 17 ft above flood stage, topping previous record heights achieved in the Mid-Atlantic United States flood of 2006.
 In some areas, such as Conklin, several residents had finished rebuilding from the 2006 floods only months before Lee hit.

 Most municipalities in Greater Binghamton and the Penn-York Valley saw water levels top the levees, inundating several downtown areas along the river.
 Many of the locations under water had not flooded since the mid-1930s, due to the construction of levees.
 Over 20,000 residents were forced to evacuate in Broome County, and downtown Binghamton was closed off.
 Residents who were downstream from the Forest Lake Dam and the Elk Lake Dam were evacuated.
 The village of Owego was particularly hard-hit, with 95% of the community under water.
 In the aftermath, several roads were closed, including Interstate 88, which was blocked by a mudslide, and NY Route 17.

 Property damage far exceeded the flood of 2006, despite precautions taken in the wake of that natural disaster.
 Across eight counties in New York, an early tally estimated initial losses at $562.2 million.
 In the Triple Cities urban core, over 7,000 properties were damaged.
 Damages in Broome County alone were estimated to be $513 million, while in Tioga County, estimated losses were $478 million.
 Two deaths were blamed on the storm.

 To the east, regions already suffering the aftereffects of flooding from Hurricane Irene almost two weeks earlier had those problems aggravated by 2–4 in of new rain on saturated ground and rivers still swollen.
 The Wallkill River crested at 5 ft above flood stage in Ulster County, and the village of Washingtonville in Orange County to the south was isolated as it had been after Irene by the rising waters of Moodna Creek.
 The Orange County Government Center in Goshen, just reopened a day earlier, was closed indefinitely.
-Roads were closed, including exits on the New York State Thruway in the Mohawk Valley, and south of the Interstate 84 exit at Newburgh, the entire road.
+Roads were closed, including exits on the New York State Thruway in the Mohawk Valley, and south of the Interstate 84 exit at Newburgh, the entire highway.
 Some businesses that had spent considerable time and money to reopen after Irene were once again flooded.
 A Petco flooded because of the tropical storm resulting in almost 100 animals drowning after a failed attempt to take them to safety.